 Site energy use intensity (EUI) is a metric that shows the building's total energy use divided by square feet of the building and provides a standard approach to examine energy performance of a building.
-Figure 2 illustrates the site EUI of all MCPASD buildings compared to industry EUI targets schools in this climate zone.
-All MCPASD buildings currently perform better than median regional EUIs, so the graph also includes a high-performance target from ASHRAE-1001 and a net-zero target developed by New Buildings Institute (NBI).2
+Figure 2 illustrates the site EUI of all MGSD buildings compared to industry EUI targets schools in this climate zone.
+The graph includes the climate-zone regional EUI, and two high-performance targets from ASHRAE-1001 and a net-zero target developed by New Buildings Institute (NBI).2